Identity Assurance Level Requirements

 - The CSP SHALL provide the ability for the applicant to bind an authenticator using one of the following methods:

-- Distribution of a physical authenticator to a validated address of record.
+- Distribution of a physical authenticator to a validated address

-- Distribution or onsite enrollment of an authenticator.
+- Distribution or on-site enrollment of an authenticator

-- Comparison against a biometric collected at the time of proofing.
+- Comparison against a biometric collected at the time of proofing

 Proofing Types